National Sheep Association (NSA) is the UKs leading membership organisation representing the views and interests of sheep farmers.

 Current projects:

-These research projects are in addition to a number of academic PhD projects such as Lameness in sheep (Newcastle University), Hydata project - Study of farm dogs and parasites in Livestock, Joint-ill and other health related disease at Liverpool University and Investigating Lameness in Sheep at Warwick University.
-NSA is regularly approached to sit on advisory boards within project consortiums on most UK (and non-UK) sheep projects, even when a direct consortium position is not available.
+These research projects are in addition to a number of academic PhD projects such as Lameness in sheep (Newcastle University), Hydata project - Study of farm dogs and parasites in livestock, joint-ill and other health related disease at Liverpool University and Investigating lameness in sheep at Warwick University.
+NSA is regularly approached to sit on advisory boards within project groups on most UK (and non-UK) sheep projects, even when a direct consortium position is not available.

 NSA research services: